 Lisa K Wyatt (Co-Founder & Coach)

 Ms. Wyatt’s numerous film credits include supporting roles in The Crazies, The Box, Southland Tales, Internet Famous, and New Hope Manor as well as Mr. Woodcock, American Dreamz, Legally Blonde, and Donnie Darko.
 Guest star or recurring television credits include “The Office,” “Mad Men,” “Granite Flats,” “American Woman,” “The Crazy Ones,” “Major Crimes,” “Bones,” “Shameless,” “Southland,” “CSI,” “Ugly Betty,” “My Name is Earl,” “Business Class (NBC pilot),” “iCarly,” “The Suite Life On Deck,” “Greek,” “The Riches,” “Six Feet Under,” “That’s My Bush!” and a series regular role on “Favor and Family.”
 She graduated Magna Cum Laude with a B.A. in Theatre and Math from St. Olaf College in Northfield, MN and is an Active Member of the Television Academy.
 A produced playwright, she is a regular storyteller at The Story Salon and contributor to HotValleyWriters.com.
-She has directed numerous short films, web series, and plays and is one of the creators and stars of the web series UnCorked.
+She has directed and written numerous short films, web series, and plays and is one of the creators and stars of the web series UnCorked.

 Jim Blanchette (Co-Founder & Coach)